 Chris Hauer joined the Sewall Lab as a Research Assistant in December 2015.
 His research interests include understanding the impacts of habitat fragmentation and disease on the ecology and conservation of wildlife populations, particularly rodents and bats.
 Chris received a B.S. in Biology from Albright College and a M.S. in Biology from East Stroudsburg University.
 His graduate research examined changes in the community composition and distribution of bats in the Delaware Water Gap National Recreation Area following the emergence of white-nose syndrome.
 Using the results of mist netting and acoustic surveys, as well as emergence surveys of summer maternity roosts, Chris worked to develop a preliminary bat management plan for the National Park Service.
 Prior to his position at Temple University, Chris worked for an environmental consulting company conducting surveys for federally-endangered and threatened bat species throughout Pennsylvania and New Jersey.
 He also served as an Adjunct Biology Instructor at Alvernia University and Delaware Valley University where he taught courses in General Biology, Human Biology, and Human Anatomy and Physiology.

-Alice Puchalsky is a junior at Temple University studying Environmental Science.
+Alice Puchalsky will be continuing in the Sewall Lab as a technician after having participated in the lab as an undergraduate researcher.
+She is a senior at Temple University studying Environmental Science and will soon graduate.
 She joined the Sewall lab in the summer of 2016 as a Frances Velay Fellow.
-Alice is currently studying torpor patterns in North American little brown bats affected by white-nose syndrome.
-She is examining the relationships between age, experience with white-nose syndrome, and survival in North American little brown bats.
+Alice is currently involved in two projects with the lab.
+She is assessing the effects of prescribed fires – a management tool for maintaining fire-prone ecosystems in their natural state – on Pennsylvania’s land snails.
+For this study she is conducting field work in grassland and forest habitats affected by prescribed fires at Fort Indiantown Gap National Guard Training Center in central Pennsylvania.
+In a separate project, she also is studying torpor patterns in North American little brown bats affected by white-nose syndrome.
+For this project, she is examining the relationships between age, experience with white-nose syndrome, and survival in North American little brown bats.
+She has also assisted with detailed field studies in the lab of butterfly communities in grassland habitats.
 In general, Alice is interested in how human activities affect ecosystems’ well-being.
-After completing her undergraduate studies, Alice plans to attend graduate school to study environmental policy.
+After completing her work as a technician, Alice plans to attend graduate school to study environmental policy.

 2014 Field crew in Madagascar